reichlab/variant-nowcast-hub/README.md

 ## What will modelers be asked to predict?

-We ask modeling teams to submit predictions of frequencies of the predominant SARS-CoV-2 clades in the US, at a daily timescale and the geographic resolution of all 50 United States plus Washington DC and Puerto Rico.
-We will not solicit estimates for the US, in part because evaluating this quantity is not straightforward due to the heterogeneity in levels of infections and sequencing across locations.
+We ask modeling teams to predict frequencies of the predominant SARS-CoV-2 clades in the US, at a daily timescale and the geographic resolution of all 50 United States plus Washington, DC and Puerto Rico (or a subset of these geographies—submissions do not need to include all states).
+We will not solicit estimates for the US as a whole, in part because evaluating this quantity is not straightforward due to the heterogeneity in levels of infections and sequencing across locations.
 Details about these choices follow in subsections below.
-The hub will solicit predictions of frequencies (i.e., numbers between 0 and 1) associated with each clade or group of clades, for a particular location and a particular day.
+The hub will solicit predictions of frequencies (_i.e._, numbers between 0 and 1) associated with each clade or group of clades, for a particular location and a particular day.

 ### Predicted clades